 Regional Outreach

-• Deliver information and education about HIV, sexual health, the LGBTI experience and LGBTI health
+- Deliver information and education about HIV, sexual health, the LGBTQ+ experience and LGBTQ+ health

-• Advocate for an informed, healthy, resilient and inclusive LGBTI community
+- Advocate for an informed, healthy, resilient and inclusive LGBTQ+ community

 Please contact: northernrivers@acon.org.au